 Conclusion ~ Make the time

-When you give time, love, joy, delight, friendship, care and compassion to others that’s what will multiply and increase in your own life.
+Give time, love, joy, delight, friendship, care and compassion to others.
+What you give others that is what will multiply and increase in your own life.

 Luke 6:38 Give, and it shall be given unto you; good measure, pressed down, and shaken together, and running over, shall men give into your bosom.
 For with the same measure that ye mete withal it shall be measured to you again.